Snowflake-Labs/django-snowflake/README.md

-# Snowflake backend for Django
+# Snowflake Connector for Django

 ## Install and usage